kwabena95/professional-readme-generator/potential-enigma-master/Develop/README.md

   ## Usage
   ![./image/Screenshot.png](./image/Screenshot.png)

   Run node index.js in the terminal. if succesful, your terminal should look like this screenshot.
+  For a video walk-through, please click on the link [https://youtu.be/LmZcIdd0ygA](https://youtu.be/LmZcIdd0ygA)

   ## Credits

   ## License
-  This repository is licensed under Apache license.
+  This repository is licensed under MIT license.

   ## Features